Electric Bike Laws in Queens, NY: Are E-Bikes a Threat to Public Safety?

-If you have lost a loved one or have yourself been struck and seriously injured by an e-bike while crossing the street, walking on the sidewalk, or in a parking lot in Queens, you may be entitled to seek significant compensation.
+If you have lost a loved one or have yourself been struck and seriously injured by an e-bike while crossing the street, walking on the sidewalk, or in a parking lot in NYC, you may be entitled to seek significant compensation.
 If your accident was caused by the e-bike operator or another driver’s negligence, a personal injury attorney from The Tadchiev Law Firm, P.C., in Queens, NY, can help you understand your rights and pursue compensation for your medical bills, lost income, and more.

 If you were riding an e-bike and suffered an injury because of another motorist’s negligence, we also can help you, too.